biocorecrg/ropes-linux-mop2-2023/_sources/mop2_practical.rst.txt

   	CTRL+o
   	CTRL+x

-  	#Run the module in the background, with singularity and in the local computer:
+  	#Run the module in the background, with docker and in the local computer:
-  	nextflow run mop_tail.nf -with-singularity -bg -profile local -with-tower > log_tail.txt
+  	nextflow run mop_tail.nf -with-docker -bg -profile local -with-tower > log_tail.txt

 Results
 ......................